SFPC/sfpc.github.io/_faqs/accessibility-at-sfpc.md

 ### Is SFPC.io Accessible?

-Yes!
+We're taking steps to improve it!
 See more information about our accessibility and social media practices on the <a class="guidelines" href="/guidelines/"> guidelines page</a>.